 - 1. Manually activate the fire alarm system (pull station). - 2.
 Call the appropriate emergency number to report a fire.
-If on the Danforth Campus or South 40, call:

-On the Medical Campus, call: Protective Services (314) 362-4357
+On the Medical Campus, call:

 For all other locations, dial:

 - 3. Immediately exit the building and, if not in immediate danger, close doors behind you. - 4.
 DO NOT use elevators. - 5.
 Gather outside at the designated Emergency Assembly Point (EAP) and do not attempt to re-enter the building until instructed to do so by fire fighters or university public safety staff.